JRam02/naturalistic-analysis/README.md

 5. `hurst_exponent_FDR`: notebook containing the FDR thresholding of the hurst exponent at the network and ROI level

 ### Acknowledgement
 We kindly thank the volunteers from the community and community-based Child and Adolescent Mental Health Services clinic in Ireland.
 This work has been supported by the Trinity College Dublin Provost Award (2018-2019) and a NARSAD Young Investigator Award from the Brain and Behaviour Research Foundation (2015-2017) awarded to Dr. Clare Kelly.
-We also wish to thank the creators for their online book on the naturalistic data analysis as part of the Educational Course for OHBM 2020: https://naturalistic-data.org/content/intro.html.
+We also wish to thank the creators of the online book on the naturalistic data analysis as part of the Educational Course for OHBM 2020: https://naturalistic-data.org/content/intro.html.

 ### Citation